Advising and Registration Checklist

 You will need your Linfield Student ID number to complete the Measles Vaccination Authentication form.

-Review the official program evaluation (sent to you from the Registrar’s Office and available on WebAdvisor approximately 7-10 days after your matriculation fee has been submitted).
+Review the official program evaluation (sent to you from the Registrar’s Office and available on WebAdvisor about a week after your matriculation fee has been submitted).
 This document will help you determine the requirements you have fulfilled through transfer coursework – and the areas in which additional classes are needed.
 Refer to the instructions enclosed in the packet sent from the Registrar to read your program evaluation.
 Contact the Office of the Registrar at firstname.lastname@example.org or 503.883.2211 if you have questions about how credits transferred or if you think some of your credits have not yet been evaluated.

 The program evaluation you receive from the Registrar may only show how your transfer credit has satisfied the Linfield Curriculum.
 To see the extent to which your transfer coursework has satisfied your major, visit WebAdvisor to run your own program evaluation in your major.